 Alveys says he wanted land in the western end of the county for 1-5 acre lots and had looked for a year but that kind of land is not that kind of land is not available any more.

-"Due to county red tape, ordinances, restrictions as far as roads are concerned and the hold-up they put you through, we decided we'd like to go with something we could work on, not be involved with county regulations to could work on, not be involved with county regulations to a large extent and do a good job.
+"Due to county red tape, ordinances, restrictions as far as roads are concerned and the hold-up they put you through, we decided we'd like to go with something we could work on, not be involved with county regulations to a large extent and do a good job.
 This place was awailable.
+We did preliminary work on it prior awailable.
 We did preliminary work on it prior to buying it, and with preliminary studies of soil, we felt we could come out on it."